 First Street Foundation’s Flood Model uniquely considers the risk of flooding from rainfall and climate change; finding 6 million properties face substantial risk unaccounted for by FEMA.

-First Street Foundation’s peer-reviewed model was created thanks to an unprecedented partnership of more than 80 world-renowned scientists, technologists and analysts.
-The Flood Model determines a property’s risk from all major types of flooding, including: high intensity rainfall, overflowing rivers and streams, high tides, and coastal storm surge.
+First Street Foundation’s peer-reviewed model has been created thanks to an unprecedented partnership of more than 80 world-renowned scientists, technologists, and analysts.
+The Flood Model determines a property’s risk from all major types of flooding, including high-intensity rainfall, overflowing rivers and streams, high tides, and coastal storm surges.
 The model assigns each property a Flood Factor®, ranging from 1 to 10, based on its cumulative risk of flooding over a thirty-year mortgage.
 Search your property on RiskFactor.com to learn if your home is at risk.

 The data behind Flood Factor

-The model allows Flood Factor to incorporate risk from all major types of flooding, including: high intensity rainfall, overflowing rivers and streams, high tides, and coastal storm surge.
+The model allows Flood Factor to incorporate risk from all major types of flooding, including high-intensity rainfall, overflowing rivers and streams, high tides, and coastal storm surges.
 Because these different flood types are often interconnected, they are first analyzed independently, then “coupled” together where appropriate.